CSCI4850/s21-team2-project/demo/README.md

-# Recurrent Autoencoder for Music Generation
+# Long Short-Term Memory Autoencoder for Music Generation

+## Overview

+Generative models may be used to create original artistic or musical pieces from a given input (whether that be random noise or a 'template').
+A long short-term memory autoencoder is used to generate a 'song' consisting of 8 chords.

 ## Setup and Installation